dariahervieux/azure-nd-capstone/README.md

     }
 )
 ```
-I use `uniform` distribution for learning rate between 0.01 and 0.3, since smaller values give better results, couples with high values of the number of learners.
-Th number of learners (a.k.a n_estimators) is a `choice` option among the list of provided values.
+I use `uniform` distribution for learning rate between 0.01 and 0.3, since smaller values give better results, coupled with high values of the number of learners.
+The number of learners (a.k.a n_estimators) is a `choice` option among the list of provided values.

-For early stopping policy I chose [BanditPolicy](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.banditpolicy?view=azure-ml-py) which compares the performance of the current run (after the specified number of intervals) with the "best current score", and if smaller (by the slack factor), the policy cancels the run.
+For early stopping policy I chose [BanditPolicy](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.banditpolicy?view=azure-ml-py) which compares the performance of the current run (after the specified number of intervals) with the "best current score", and if the measured performance is smaller (by the slack factor), the policy cancels the run.
 ```py
 policy = BanditPolicy(slack_factor=0.01, delay_evaluation = 50)
 ```